 Cedar Hill Ladies’ Field Day

 Every June, the Cedar Hill Ladies raise funds for the Victoria Hospice by hosting a Field Day event.
 The team of doctors, nurses, counsellors, and volunteers at Victoria Hospice provide quality end-of-life care through palliative treatment.
-Our ladies are proud to have raised almost $200,000 for this important organization.
-We hope you'll join us sometime in the week June 5-11th at a course of your choice to help make this year's Field Day successful in difficult times.
+Our ladies are proud to have raised over $200,000 for this important organization.
+We hope you'll join us on June 10th at Cedar Hill Golf Course for our 53rd anniversary of the event.

 The first Cedar Hill Ladies’ Field Day was held in 1968.
 It was a fun day of golf with prizes for the low net and low gross winners, and that was it.
 This was in the days when the Cedar Hill clubhouse was in the basement of the house that still stands at 1468 Finlayson Road.
 It seated about 10 people, but the ladies would come in after a day of golf on the dry and dusty course to wash their feet.